 - No later than 10 days before the hearing, the school district is asked to provide OAH with the following;

 - A copy of the notice of hearing the school has served on its teacher respondents;

-- A DVD or flash drive, in Word format, of:
+- An electronic copy, in Word format, of: